 “Would we allow heterosexual men to be Scout Masters for Girl Scout troops and go on unaccompanied camping trips with young teenage girls?
 Of course we wouldn’t.
 Why then, allow homosexual Scout Masters to go on such trips with young teenage boys?
 At the very least such trips would be an invitation to great tragedy and should be avoided in the overriding interest of protecting underage youth.”

 Boy Scouts leadership voted that the national organization will allow homosexual leaders as part of its paid staff or at BSA-owned facilities.
+The sexual orientation is not a matter of concern when focus is on what a person can contribute to the whole interest of the organization.
+A person could be a gay, but can also become an important link in the group’s goal and their team activity towards achieving and spreading it.
 “But local troops and councils will be permitted to decide for themselves whether they will allow openly gay volunteer leaders,” reported the Washington Post.

 Southern Evangelical Seminary is a leader in apologetics education—teaching students to defend their faith and talk intelligently, passionately and rationally about what they believe and why they believe it.
 Many courses focus on societal issues from a Christian worldview, delve into scientific apologetics or contemplate creation research.